miguelgfierro/sciblog/README.md

-A Post with the appearance of a scientific Latex paper.
+A blog with the appearance of a scientific Latex paper.
 ==================

 We need to install several libraries: